o-ran-sc/nonrtric/policy-agent/README.md

 # O-RAN-SC NonRT RIC Dashboard Web Application

 The O-RAN NonRT RIC PolicyAgent provides a REST API for management of policices.
-It provides support for
+It provides support for:
--Policy configuration.
-This includes
+ -Supervision of clients (R-APPs) to eliminate stray policies in case of failure -Consistency monitoring of the SMO view of policies and the actual situation in the RICs -Consistency monitoring of RIC capabilities (policy types) -Policy configuration.
+This includes:
   -One REST API towards all RICs in the network
   -Query functions that can find all policies in a RIC, all policies owned by a service (R-APP), all policies of a type etc.
- -Maps O1 resources (ManagedElement) as defined in O1 to the controlling RIC -Supervision of clients (R-APPs) to eliminate stray policies in case of failure -Consistency monitoring of the SMO view of policies and the actual situation in the RICs -Consistency monitoring of RIC capabilities (policy types)
+  -Maps O1 resources (ManagedElement) as defined in O1 to the controlling RIC

 To Run Policy Agent in Local:
-Create a symbolic link with below command, ln -s <path to test_application_configuration.json> application_configuration.json
+In the folder /opt/app/policy-agent/config/, create a soft link with below command, ln -s <path to test_application_configuration.json> application_configuration.json

+To Run Policy Agent in Local with the DMaaP polling turned on:
+In the folder /opt/app/policy-agent/config/, create a soft link with below command, ln -s <path to test_application_configuration_with_dmaap_config.json> application_configuration.json

 The agent can be run stand alone in a simulated test mode.
 Then it simulates RICs.
 The REST API is published on port 8081 and it is started by command: mvn -Dtest=MockPolicyAgent test